If you have any concerns regarding safeguarding children at Exning School then please contact:

 - Ensure consistent good practice across the school.

 Early Help means taking action to support a child, young person or their family early in the life of a problem, as soon as it emerges.
 Being a parent is one of the most important jobs there is - it is also one of the hardest.
 At Exning, we want to support parents when things are tough.

 Early Help Offer

-If things aren’t right at home, please come and talk to us.
-We have what we call an offer of early help.
+If you are having difficulties, or struggling with anything at home, please come and talk to us.
+We have what we call an 'offer of early help'.
 There are many ways in which we can help.